 - Pretty much anything you can read by this guy (Andy Atkins-Krüger)

 Local Search has always been a strong area for seOverflow because Mike Belasco is a frequent speaker at national and international conferences on the topic of local SEO.
 I can’t keep track of how often this changes.
 It is just insane and, quite frankly, I’m going to leave it to Mike to pick up on this in a separate post (coming soon) about all of the changes that have happened recently in local search.
 Until then, here are some undoubtedly out-of-date local search rankings factors to which Mike contributed in 2011.
-And here is the Local Search Toolkit, powered byseOverflow.
-Also check out David Mihm’s “A Brief History of Google Places” timeline.
+Also, check out David Mihm’s “A Brief History of Google Places” timeline.

 An Aside: Dealing with Frustration